Where to Start When You Inherit Mineral Rights

 Online access to county records varies a lot by state.

-Oklahoma has OKCountyRecords.com, which covers 66 or more counties with over 27 million land records.
+Oklahoma has OKCountyRecords.com, which covers 66 of 77 counties with land records.
 You can search the index for free.
-Downloading the actual document images requires a subscription.
-Not every county is on the platform, but it covers a wide portion of the state and it's a great starting point if you don't know what you have.
+Document image downloads require a subscription or per-page fee.
+Not every county is on the platform (notable exclusions include Canadian, Cleveland, Oklahoma, and Tulsa counties), but it covers a wide portion of the state.

-North Dakota has NDRIN, a subscription service covering around 42 counties.
-Some of the biggest Bakken counties are not on the platform, though, so you may need to contact those county recorders directly.
+North Dakota has NDRIN (North Dakota Recorders Information Network), a subscription service covering most counties.
+Some of the biggest Bakken counties (McKenzie, Mountrail, and Williams) are not on the platform, so you may need to contact those county recorders directly.

 Check for Federal Mineral Rights

-If the land is in a western state, there's a chance the federal government retained the mineral rights when the surface was originally homesteaded.
-This is especially common with land patented under the Stock-Raising Homestead Act of 1916.
+If the land is in a western state, there's a chance the federal government retained the mineral rights when the surface was originally homesteaded under the Stock-Raising Homestead Act of 1916.
+The BLM manages approximately 58 million acres of mineral estate beneath privately owned surface.

-The Bureau of Land Management runs a system called MLRS (Mineral and Land Records System) where you can search federal mineral records by legal land description.
-It's free, though some features require creating an account.
+The Bureau of Land Management runs the Mineral & Land Records System (MLRS) where you can search federal mineral records by legal land description.
+You can also check original land patents for free at glorecords.blm.gov.
+Both tools are free.

 Check for Unclaimed Money

 This one surprises people.
-If an operator couldn't locate the mineral owner to send royalty payments, those funds may be sitting in an escrow account or with the state's unclaimed property division.
+If an operator couldn't locate the mineral owner to send royalty payments, those funds may be sitting in escrow or with the state's unclaimed property division.

 Free Tools Worth Knowing About

-MineraliQ, run by Enverus, is free for owners with less than $250,000 per year in revenue.
-It can consolidate your wells, show nearby drilling activity, and help track payments.
-If you're already receiving royalty checks, it's worth signing up.
+MineraliQ, run by Enverus, is free for owners with less than $250,000 per year in mineral revenue.
+It can consolidate your wells, show nearby drilling activity, and track payments from more than 150 operators automatically.

 The Mineral Rights Forum is an active online community where mineral owners discuss state-specific questions, compare notes on operators, and share advice.